AdaCore/spark2014/docs/lrm/source/subprograms.rst

 Ghost Entities
 --------------

-Ghost entities and are intended for use in discharging verification conditions and in making it easier to express assertions about a program.
+Ghost entities are intended for use in discharging verification conditions and in making it easier to express assertions about a program.
 The essential property of ghost entities is that they have no effect on the dynamic behavior of a valid SPARK program.
 More specifically, if one